 South African Chemical Institute (SACI)

 In March 2007, we signed an international cooperation agreement with the SACI.
 Through the agreement we have co-organised symposia through the Pan African Chemistry Network (PACN).
-This agreement was re-signed in June 2012.
+This agreement was re-signed in June 2012 and again in 2018.